-The Enhanced Environmental Water Delivery (EEWD) Project, also known as Hydro-Cues, is an environmental water delivery strategy.
-The project builds on the existing knowledge of environmental water managers and river operators to improve coordination of environmental water delivery across the southern basin.
+The Enhanced Environmental Water Delivery (EEWD) Project, also known as Hydro-Cues, is a strategy for the delivery of water for the environment.
+The project builds on the existing knowledge of environmental water managers and river operators to improve coordination of water for the environment delivery across the southern basin.
 South Australia, New South Wales and Victoria are the joint proponents of this project.

-The project plans to improve the planning and coordination of environmental water under both high flow and low flow conditions.This will happen by increasing the ability of environmental water holders to coordinate the delivery of environmental water with natural flows caused by rainfall (natural cues).
+The project plans to improve the planning and coordination of water for the environment under both high flow and low flow conditions.This will happen by increasing the ability of water holders to coordinate the delivery of water for the environment with natural flows caused by rainfall (natural cues).
 A natural cue is a change in water levels, river flows, water temperature or nutrient input as a result of rainfall or inflows.
 When a natural cue occurs, processes such as frog breeding, fish spawning and waterbird nesting are more likely to be triggered and sustained.

 Key elements of the project include: